Panghyon Airport

 Panghyon Airport (also written Banghyon airfield) is an airport near Panghyŏn-dong in Kusong, Pyongan-bukto, North Korea.

 Facilities

 The airfield has a single concrete runway 13/31, measuring 8500 x 180 feet (3277 x 55 m).
 It has a full-length parallel taxiway and other taxiways leading to hangars.
 Earth revetments are located along the parallel taxiway.
 Some aeronautical charts show a second north–south runway; however it may just be a taxiway.

 Missile Base

 In December 2016, U.S. analysts reported that a missile base had been constructed approximately 13 miles from the airport, and was possibly the site for Hwasong-10 missiles tests in October.
 It is also the site of North Korea's first successful test-launch of the Hwasong-14, the country's first intercontinental ballistic missile, on July 4, 2017.

+From 2023 onwards, satellite imagery indicated that the airfield was the center of North Korea's development of a domestic unmanned surveillance vehicles, which was followed by the announcement of the Saebyeol-4 and Saebyeol-9 on 27 July 2023.
+Continued R&D of the drones, followed by the development of loitering munition greatly expanded over the following years, indicated by explosion craters present on satellite imagery.